mako-framework/docs/08_learn_more/00_file_system.md

 	$this->fileSystem->put('/foo/bar.txt', 'hello, world!');

-The ```prepend``` method will prepend the provided conetents to the file.
+The ```prepend``` method will prepend the provided contents to the file.
 There's an optional third parameter that will set an exclusive write lock if set to TRUE.

 	$this->fileSystem->prepend('/foo/bar.txt', 'hello, world!');

-The ```appendContents``` method will append the provided conetents to the file.
+The ```appendContents``` method will append the provided contents to the file.
 There's an optional third parameter that will set an exclusive write lock if set to TRUE.

 	$this->fileSystem->append('/foo/bar.txt', 'hello, world!');